Digital-Repository-of-Ireland/dri-documentation/user-guide/02-1-navigating.rst

 The collection display shows the metadata describing the collection.
 In the right hand sidebar there is a link that will return all the objects contained in the collection as a search result (1).
 A list of links to objects grouped by type is also shown (2).
-In the Object Tools menu there is a link to display a citation for the collection (3).
+In the Object Tools menu there is a link to display a citation (3).
 The citation will contain the Digital Object Identifier assigned to the collection (if the collection has been published).
 The link to the full metadata will display the metadata used to create the collection in its original standard.
 You can download the metadata in XML format from the full metadata dialog (1).